sleepymalc/How2LaTeX/README.md

 This is another.
 ```

-Hence, as we saw before, while `\\` will force a new line, but if you already have a blank line between paragraphs, `\\` is redundant.
-And I don't recommand you to manually insert line break in your paragraph to do auto adjusting.
+Hence, while `\\` will force a new line and if you already have a blank line between paragraphs, `\\` is redundant.
+And I don't recommend you to manually insert a line break in your paragraph to do auto adjusting.

 ## Math Environment